wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/get-data-power-bi/includes/2-getting-started-power-bi-desktop.md

-﻿The idea of building and sharing reports is an abstract concept.
+The idea of building and sharing reports is an abstract concept.
 It will make more sense if you explore Power BI Desktop hands-on.
 The first step is to launch and explore the user interface (UI).

 In this unit, you will:
 - Launch the Power BI Desktop.